What are they?

 Where are they found?

-Highly fluorinated chemicals are used in carpets, cleaners, clothing, cookware, cosmetics, food packaging, furnishings, outdoor apparel, paints, papers, protective coatings and sealants, and firefighting foams.
+PFAS are used in carpets, cleaners, clothing, cookware, cosmetics, food packaging, furnishings, outdoor apparel, paints, papers, protective coatings and sealants, and firefighting foams.
 Learn more about products that may contain highly fluorinated chemicals.

 What are the health concerns?